Re-envisioning Riverscapes and Urban Riverfronts in India: Toward Ecological and Social Harmony

 The indiscriminate copy/pasting of the Sabarmati RFD model across 100+ cities in India, devoid of genuine stakeholder engagement, is encountering widespread resistance across the country, as evidenced in cities such as Pune, Kota, Ahmedabad, Delhi, and more.
 These resistances have culminated in legal battles at the National Green Tribunal (NGT) and various State/Federal High Courts, indicating serious discontent and opposition to such dangerous projects.
 The NGT has taken suo motu cognizance[9] in challenging environmental violations in the Netravati RFD in coastal city of Mangaluru in the State of Karnataka, Southern India, and the Joint Committee constituted by NGT against the Chambal RFD in Kota, in the State of Rajasthan, North-Western India has found violations of green norms.[10]

 Initial findings from the compilation of ten RFD projects paint a concerning picture of widespread destruction affecting livelihoods, biodiversity, rivers, and public finances.[11]
-Consider the following list of RFDs in different Indian cities and the projects’ associated social, ecological, and economic challenges:
+The following India map illustrates RFDs in different cities with social, ecological, and economic concerns that are further elaborated in a detailed table below.

 Inappropriate Importation of European Riverfront Development Project Models